prashanthrajendran/codingadventures/crawler/ReadMe.txt

 ###########NOTE : MULTIPROCESSING IS NOT SUPPORTED######################

 (i.e) if you execute Launcher.py from two command prompt/shell at the same time you won't get expected behaviour

+ISSUES TO FIX FOR LATER COMMITS:

+The logic for removing the mutiprocessing is not proper, it will be fixed in later commits